ibm-skills-network/labs-knowledgebase/docs/Lab Tools/cloud-ide-kubernetes.md

     - Noun-phrases
     - Relations (Transformer)
     - Syntax
 - Launch Application - This is how you view the application you run within Cloud IDE.
-Launch Application starts a proxy server that makes your local app accessible through the cloud IDE.
-You can run it with a built-in live server or with a framework-specific server (e.g., Flask, Express via npm)
+The **Launch Application** button lets you view applications running inside the Cloud IDE.
+It starts a proxy server that makes your local app accessible through the IDE.
+You can use either the built-in live server or a framework-specific server (e.g., Flask for Python, Express for Node.js).

   - How to use:

+    - **Start your server**
-    - Start your server.
-(Note: If you used the built-in live server a notification with the port opened will appear)
+      - If you use the built-in live server, a notification will display the port that was opened.

-    - Go to Skills Network Toolbox, and input the port.
+    - Go to **Skills Network Toolbox**, access **Launch Application** and input the port.

+    - **Access your application:**
-    - Press "your application" to access the server within the cloud IDE, or open a new tab to access it from you browser
+      - Click **Your Application** to open the server inside the Cloud IDE, or
+      - Open it in a new browser tab.